dmadison/ArduinoXInput_AVR/README.md

 Due to the nature of how the XInput USB mode works, Arduinos that have XInput sketches on them will ***not*** automatically reset when programmed by the IDE!
 You will need to reset the board by hand every time you upload new code.

+You can ignore this section if you're using an external programmer.

+### How to Upload

+Connect the board to your computer using a USB cable, and make sure you have the proper board selected in the IDE's 'boards' menu (with or without XInput).
+If the board already has an XInput sketch on it, you do *not* need to select a serial port.
+You should also turn on 'verbose output' for uploading in the Arduino IDE's preferences (`File -> Preferences`).
+This makes it easier to time the manual reset and see if the upload succeeded.

+Lastly, you need to know where the 'reset' button is on your Arduino.
+If your board does not have a 'reset' button, you can wire your own by momentarily connecting the 'reset' pin to ground.

 To upload to the board:
-* Connect the board via USB
-* Make sure the proper board is selected in the IDE
+* Press the 'Upload' button in the IDE
-* Hold the 'reset' button
+* Wait until the status bar says "Uploading..."
-* Press 'Upload' in the IDE
-* Release the 'reset' button
+* Press the reset button twice, quickly

 If you did these steps properly, the board should reset to the bootloader and the upload should begin.
-If your board does not have a 'reset' button, you can wire your own by connecting the 'reset' pin to ground.
+AVRDUDE will do its thing and you should see `avrdude done.
+Thank you.` near the bottom of the output window.

+Note that the IDE may say that it "Couldn't find a Board on the selected port" even if the upload succeeded.
+This is why it's important to turn on the verbose uploading output - look for the `avrdude` message.

-**Do *not* upload XInput sketches to your Arduino unless you know how to reset it!**
+**Do *not* upload XInput sketches to your Arduino unless you know how to reset it!** Otherwise you will not be able to program it anymore and you'll have to [reflash the bootloader](https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all) with an external programmer.

 ## Supported Boards